 Victorian form is the way to go when betting the Toorak Handicap.
-Only three winners had their most recent run in Sydney, so stick with the runners which have had plenty of experience at the difficult Caulfield track.
+Only four winners had their most recent run in Sydney, so stick with the runners which have had plenty of experience at the difficult Caulfield track.

 The best jockey to back is Glen Boss who has ridden three winners from 13 starts.
 Only Jimmy Cassidy has better stats, but with his retirement comes the end of a good punting opportunity.